-Encumbrances: Obligations in the form of purchase or- ders and contracts, which are chargeable to an appropriation and for which a part of the appropriation is reserved because the goods or services have not been received.
-When paid, the encumbrance is liquidated.
-The City does not currently utilize encumbrances.

-Enterprise Fund: A governmental accounting fund in which the services provided are financed and operated similarly to those of a private business.
+Encumbrances: Obligations in the form of purchase or- ders and contracts, which are chargeable to an appropri- ation and for which a part of the appropriation is reserved because Fixed Assets: Assets of long-term character, which are intended encumbrance is liquidated.
+The City does not currently utilize equipment. encumbrances depreciation, the cost of a fixed asset, less any salvage value, Enterprise Fund: A governmental accounting fund in which the is prorated over the estimated service life of such an asset. services provided are financed and operated similarly to those Through this process, the entire cost of the asset is ultimately of a private business.
 The rate schedules for these services are established to insure that rev- enues are adequate to meet all necessary expenditures.